thanathasCh/Imagine/README.md

 8. passlib

 Or:
-you can use yml file to recreate the conda environment with the library version that dev has bee used during development.
+you can use yml file to recreate the conda environment with the library version that dev had been using during the development period.

 ## Developing

 ### Flask

-In flask, there are folder specific folders for components:
+In flask, there are specific folders for each components:
     1. templates: All HTML files or your website's pages will be saved within this folder
     2. static: Static folders such as Javascript, CSS, Image, or Font are located in this folder.
     I already separated them into folders that correspond to their names like JS, CSS, images, and font accordingly.